Nucleomics-VIB/BRBseq-tools/README.md

 ![BRBSeq_rescue](pictures/BRBSeq_rescue.png)

-The bioawk driven custom bash functions used for this analysis are listed next (txt files with name starting with 'fun')
+The bioawk driven custom bash functions used for this analysis are found in scripts/ (txt files with name starting with 'fun')

-After performing the analysis we found too few sequences associated with the top undeterined barcode to represent a missing barcode read group.
+After performing the analysis we found too few sequences associated with the top undetermined barcode to represent a missing barcode read group.
 It is therefore likely that the minor sample found in this run does not represent a wrong barcode in but rather a failed library prep for the corresponding sample due to input quality of the DNA or human error.
 The code is provided here to be recycled for other purpose.

 <hr>